Brekel/raspi-facecam/README.md

 ## Installation
+(you can find a more step-by step guide in PDF form in the documentation folder)

 * Use the Raspberry Pi Imager to install the 64-bit Lite version of Raspberry Pi OS
 * Make sure to configure your WiFi settings using the "Edit Settings" option and enable SSH